alan-camilo/100-days-of-code/log.md

 ### Day 1: April 17, 2020

-**Today's Progress**: Small work on UI, and I added a link to Paypal donation.
+**Today's Progress**: Small work on UI, and I added a link to Paypal for donation.

 **Thoughts**: Little by little the bird makes its nest.